MASILab/Synb0-DISCO/README.md

 # Synb0-DISCO
-This repository implements the paper "Synthesized b0 for diffusion distortion correction".
+This repository implements the paper "Synthesized b0 for diffusion distortion correction" and "Distortion correction of diffusion weighted MRI without reverse phase-encoding scans or field-maps".

+This tool aims to enable susceptibility distortion correction with historical and/or limited datasets that do not include specific sequences for distortion correctoin (i.e. reverse phase-encoded scans).
+In short, we synthesize an "undistorted" b=0 image that matches the geomtry of structural T1w images and also matches the contrast from diffusion images.
+We can then use this 'undistorted' image in standard pipelines (i.e. TOPUP) and tell the algorithm that this synthetic image has an infinite bandwidth.
+Note that the processing below enables both image synthesis, and also synthesis + full pipeline correction, if desired.

 For deployment we provide a docker container which uses the trained model to predict the undistorted b0 to be used in susceptability distortion correction for diffusion weighted MRI.
 Please use the following citation to refer to this work:

 Schilling KG, Blaber J, Huo Y, Newton A, Hansen C, Nath V, Shafer AT, Williams O, Resnick SM, Rogers B, Anderson AW, Landman BA.
 Synthesized b0 for diffusion distortion correction (Synb0-DisCo).
 Magn Reson Imaging.
 2019 Dec;64:62-70. doi: 10.1016/j.mri.2019.05.008.
 Epub 2019 May 7.
 PMID: 31075422; PMCID: PMC6834894.

+Schilling KG, Blaber J, Hansen C, Cai L, Rogers B, Anderson AW, Smith S, Kanakaraj P, Rex T, Resnick SM, Shafer AT, Cutting LE, Woodward N, Zald D, Landman BA.
+Distortion correction of diffusion weighted MRI without reverse phase-encoding scans or field-maps.
+PLoS One.
+2020 Jul 31;15(7):e0236418. doi: 10.1371/journal.pone.0236418.
+PMID: 32735601; PMCID: PMC7394453.

 # synb0_25iso_app
 [Docker Hub](https://hub.docker.com/repository/docker/hansencb/synb0)